Instructions to Authors

 For more information on each type of article, please contact us at [email protected]

-One of the authors of the article, who takes responsibility for the article during submission and peer review, should follow the instructions for submission and submit the manuscript online at Editorial Manager System.
+One of the authors of the article, who takes responsibility for the article during submission and peer review, should follow the instructions for submission and submit the manuscript online at Online Tracking.
 Please note that to facilitate rapid publication and to minimize administrative costs, Healthy Aging Research only accepts online submissions, and that there is an article-processing charge on all accepted manuscripts.

 During submission, you will be asked to provide a cover letter, in which you should explain why your manuscript should be published in the journal and declare any potential competing interests.
 Please provide the contact details (name and email addresses) of two potential peer reviewers for your manuscript.
 These should be experts in their field who will be able to provide an objective assessment of the manuscript.
 The suggested peer reviewers should not have published with any of the authors of the manuscript within the past five years, should not be current collaborators and should not be members of the same research institution.
 Suggested reviewers will be considered along with potential reviewers recommended by the Editorial Board members.